TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Registering DOIs will also cause crossref to send mail to authors.

-If landing files are not in place yet, copy them to the live directory: scp ... # per above
+Copy the landing pages using doi.org to the live directory: scp ... # per above

 Then commit any changes to our source files: